How to Travel with a Car Seat

 So you’ve booked your dream vacation, and now you’re realizing that there’s a lot of stuff a baby (or toddler) needs in order to make traveling possible, including a car seat.

 We’ve been on over 50 flights with our one-year-old including four international trips, and have brought a car seat on most of them.
-It doesn’t have to be too complicated.
+It doesn’t have to be complicated.
 Here’s what to know about traveling with a car seat:

 Do You Even Need a Car Seat?